Simulating Hard Attention Using Soft Attention: Basic Approximations

 \subsection{Approximate Booleans}

-Approximate Booleans are a representation of truth values where any number in $(-\infty,\delta]$ is false and any number in $[1-\delta,\infty)$ is true.
-For concreteness, we set $\delta = 1/4$, but any fixed constant $\delta < 1/2$ would work equally well.
+The output of hard attention is often interpreted as a Boolean value: $0$ for false and $1$ for true.
+If we approximate hard attention using soft attention, we get an approximate Boolean value.
+For any $\delta < 1/2$, we treat any number in $(-\infty,\delta]$ as false and any number in $[1-\delta,\infty)$ as true.
+For concreteness, we set $\delta = 1/4$.
 A transformer can convert approximate Booleans into exact ones using a FFN that rounds them to $0$ or~$1$. \begin{lemma} We can compute the following function with a FFN.

 \end{lemma}

 \begin{proof} Any function that is continuous piecewise affine with a finite number of pieces can be computed by a FFN.
 Function $f$ can be computed by

 \end{proof}